About Acorn funding

 Acorn doesn’t fund the following categories:

-• Groups that are not incorporated
+• Groups that are not registered

 • Core education